 Figure 7: Analysis of Daily Log Sheets

 From this chart we can see that the most dominant training area is business requirements.
 This could be the case because the product that my team was under was still in early development, this meant that there was more learning, training and workshops that needed to be done for us to understand how to operate on the system.
 However, as the weeks progressed, we can see that that figure started to decrease, and architecture and development was higher.
 This was because the team started to take on more spikes that required coding and the team started to entrust me with more technical work.
 One downside of the experience however was the lack of testing I got to do, as we can see we did no testing at all.
 This could be down to the fact that the system required no testing and there was not enough code to warrant a testing regime.
-Now I will go into detail about what each of the Training area codes relate to and what work I would have done to achieve them on my placement.
+Now I will go into detail about what each of the Training area codes relate to and what work I did to achieve them on my placement.

 In software there are many prerequisites that need to be in place before one can conduct technical development.
 Before a developer can engage in code, they must first understand what it is they are working on.
-This can involve many things such as pertaining on workshops corresponding to an area of work that needs to be learnt, training courses to improve necessary skills, meeting with the end user or customer to discuss their acceptance criteria for the product and many other things of that nature.
+This can involve many things such as participating in workshops corresponding to an area of work that needs to be learnt, training courses to improve necessary skills, meeting with the end user or customer to discuss their acceptance criteria for the product and many other things of that nature.
 During my placement I partook in these things and more team related activities such as team daily stand ups which are used to learn about the progress of every team member.
 This helps to outline any blockers or updates relating to the user’s experience for both the day before and the current day of work.
 Another requirement that is necessary is documentation, which I did a lot of during the end of my tenure.
 This is a crucial part of software as documentation can relay information to both the customer and anyone else who wants to work on the project.

 Software is built on many structures, architectures and requires intensive designing to produce a product of great quality.
 Examples of architecture and design activities would be investigating and researching how to complete a task.
 I particularly enjoyed this training area as it gave me a greater understanding of how to plan out a task before executing it.
 I did this with my colleagues during the early stages of my placement and near the end of it.

 Development is about getting hands on and doing work on the product itself.
-During the start of my placement, I was mainly pair programming, so I wasn’t making changes to the code myself.
-This was due to my lack of exposure and experience with the product, so it was better for me to watch and learn how the code works.
+During the start of my placement, I was mainly pair programming, so I was not making changes to the code myself.
+This was due to my lack of exposure and experience with the product, so it was better for me to watch and learn how the code is structured.
 During the end of placement, I was tasked with my first solo spike.
 This is where I did the most development and this was one of the most interesting and engaging periods of my time.